 Eating McDonald's in a Different Country

-I would like to share some of the differences I have noticed between Japanese and American McDonalds such as unique menu items, size of the meals, and the atmosphere of the restaurant.
-But before that, I would like to start with a little history of McDonalds in Japan along with a little bit about how I came to experience McDonalds in Japan.
+I would like to share some of the differences I have noticed between Japanese and American McDonald's, such as unique menu items, the size of the meals, and the atmosphere of the restaurant.
+But before that, I would like to start with a little history of this fast food chain in Japan, along with a little bit about how I came to experience it in Japan.

 The International Demand for McDonald's